Kedap/apmpkg/doc/creando_paquetes_en.md

 carpeta = "foo-bar"
 sha256sum = "ccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc" # SALTAR
 ```
-The **url** variable is a string where the package download link is said, it must be compressed in `tar.gz` since it will be extracted with this compression format, but nevertheless in the git versions it has been created the **git** variable that is placed instead of url, when placing git the repository described here will be cloned, or failing that, if you have one of the sources on your computer, you can place its path in the variable **local**
+The **URL** variable is a string where the package download link is said, it must be compressed in `tar.gz` since it will be extracted with this compression format, but nevertheless in the git versions it has been created the **git** variable that is placed instead of URL, when placing git the repository described here will be cloned, or failing that, if you have one of the sources on your computer, you can place its path in the variable **local**

 In **folder** the directory that must be accessed once the tar.gz has been extracted or the git cloned is placed